Ann S. Almgren: Education and career

 Almgren is the daughter of mathematician Frederick J. Almgren, Jr. and his first wife, Beverly Stewart.
-She earned a bachelor's degree in physics from Harvard University in 1984 and master's and doctoral degrees in mechanical engineering from the University of California, Berkeley in 1987 and 1991 respectively.
+She earned a bachelor's degree in physics from Harvard University in 1984 and a master's degree in mechanical engineering from University of California, Berkeley in 1987.
+Her doctoral degree in mechanical engineering was completed in 1991 at UC Berkeley under the direction of Phillip Colella with a dissertation titled A Fast Adaptive Vortex Method in Three Dimensions.
 After visiting the Institute for Advanced Study, she joined the applied mathematics group of the Lawrence Livermore National Laboratory in 1992, and moved to the Lawrence Berkeley National Laboratory in 1996.